Starting school for the first time

 How we tell you about an offer of a school place

-We send out offers for all on-time applications for a primary or infant school place by first class post in April.
+We send out offers for all on-time applications for children starting school for the first time by first class post on 16 April.
+If you have applied online we're also send you an email.

-- tell you about an offer by phone
+- tell you about your offer over the phone

 - send information by email if you applied using a paper form